JeffMuniz/k8s-Desktop/README.md

 ## I like installing the below packages, for example

 # Windows Terminal: Huge improvement over native tooling
-choco install microsoft-windows-terminal -y
+ microsoft-windows-terminal -y

 # PowerShell Core: Latest PowerShell, can sit ontop of Windows PowerShell
 ## run with pwsh.exe or in Microsoft Terminal when installed
-choco install powershell-core -y
+ powershell-core -y

 # Visual Studio Code: Cross-platform IDE of choice for me
-choco install vscode -y
+ vscode -y

 # Git: Should be hard to avoid needing this at work
-choco install git -y
+ git -y

 # Google Chrome
-choco install googlechrome -y
+ googlechrome -y

 # Brave Browser: Alternative web browser with many fans
-choco install brave -y
+ brave -y

 function GoAdmin { Start-Process pwsh –Verb RunAs }